joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 1. To delete the contents of the S3 buckets, navigate to S3 in the AWS Management Console.
 2. For each bucket created in this lab, select the radio button next to the bucket, then click "Empty".
 3. Enter the text to confirm and delete the contents.
-4. Repeat this process for each bucket in turn (raw, processed and aggregated).
+4. Complete these steps for both -datalake and the -athena buckets.

 ### Delete the CloudFormation stack
 1. To delete the CloudFormation stack, navigate to the stack in the AWS Management Console, and click "Delete".